Britax B-Free Review

 Ease of Setup

-The B-Free earns an 8 of 10 for set up with a time of 6:45 minutes and no tools required.
+The B-Free has a setup time of 6:45 minutes and no tools required.
 The manual is good compared to the competition but the illustrations are not as useful as they could be.
 If this is your first stroller assembly, it could be difficult to figure them out.

 With a single front wheel, the B-Free is an improvement over the dual-wheeled options performing better for maneuverability than much of the competition.
 The B-Free has a swivel front wheel (above left) you can lock in place (above right) for more control over uneven terrain.
 The shorter footprint helps this stroller navigate smaller spaces and crowded areas with ease.
 The foam-filled rubber tires are nice but could be larger for improved pushing ease.

 Weight and Folded Size

-The B-Free managed an 8 of 10 for weight and folded size with a weight of 22.4 lb and folded volume of 6,674 cubic inches.
-The folded size is one of the smaller options in the group making it a potential contender if your space is limited and you value maneuverability.
-The weight is significantly higher than the B-Agile by over 5 lbs but still lower than the average for the group.
+The B-Free is better for weight and folded size than most of the competition with a weight of 22.4 lb and a folded volume of 6,674 cubic inches.
+The folded size is one of the smallest options in the group making it a potential contender if your space is limited and you value maneuverability.

-The B-Free is a little nicer than the B-Agile earning 7 of 10 to the B-Agile's 6, but its price also reflects this.
+The B-Free is a little nicer than some of the older Britax strollers, but its price also reflects this.
 This stroller has a sturdy frame, nice canvas material, and thick elastic on the fold joints.
-The connections are solid and there is little flex in the frame when pushing weight.
+The connections are solid and there is little flex in the frame when pushing the weight.

 The seat of the B-Free has thicker padding that extends down the leg rest.
 There is a seam at the knee bend that could be irritating on bare legs, but overall passengers should be comfortable.